MultiTheFranky/lince-reforged/README.md

  .\debug.bat
 ```

 Execute

 ```sqf
 [] call ACE_PREP_RECOMPILE;
 ```

-every time that you ant to recompile the functions.
+every time that you want to recompile the functions.
 Or you can setup a keybind on custom action 20 on Arma 3.